 See Related: Do You Need a Car in Minneapolis?

 33. Purify Yourself in the Depths of Lake Minnetonka

-As Prince famously said, “purify yourself in the depths of Lake Minnetonka.”
-That may not be totally purifying these days, as Lake Minnetonka is one of the state’s most populated and busiest lakes, which unfortunately does mean more pollutants.
+As Prince famously said, “Purify yourself in the depths of Lake Minnetonka.”
+That may not be purifying these days, as Lake Minnetonka is one of the state’s most populated and busiest lakes, which unfortunately does mean more pollutants.

 In the summer, the lake is home to just about any water sport you can think of, as well as tons of festivals and activities.
 Minnetonka, Wayzata, and Excelsior are well-known and affluent towns located right on the bay of Lake Minnetonka that host many of these events.